 WHAT IS A CPMA?

-CPMA stands for Certified Professional Medical Auditor.
-A CPMA is vital to healthcare providers because they review claims before or after being sent to verify accuracy thus contributing to the reduction of errors, and reduction of loss revenue - vital for all pratices, big or small.
+CPMA - Certified Professional Medical Auditor.
+A CPMA is vital to healthcare providers as they review claims & medical documentation to verify accuracy; thus contributing to the reduction of errors, and reduction of loss revenue - vital for all pratices, big or small.

 Who does a CPMA work for?

 Most CPMA's work for an Insurance Carrier or a healthcare practice.
 Many are self employed or work for a heathcare facility or provider group.
 CPMAs' have a vital role in the healthcare field, for both insurance carriers and healthcare professionals.

 Certified Risk Adjustment Coder (CRC)